 Nordic Style: A Pursuit of Geometric Purity

-This design style is clean-cut and reserved to enhance functional
+This design style is clean-cut and reserved to enhance function

 without sacrificing beauty